TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 We now create a default page layout with one column and row for the jumbotron:

-..  include:: /CodeSnippets/PageLayout/Default.rst.txt
+..  literalinclude:: /CodeSnippets/PageLayout/_Default.tsconfig
+    :language: typoscript
+    :caption: EXT:my_site_package/Configuration/TsConfig/Page/PageLayout/Default.tsconfig
+    :linenos:

 ..  versionchanged:: TYPO3 13

     Each area in the page layout becomes an identifier that can be used during content mapping.
 If no content element is added in the backend of that page and the slide mode is activated, content from the parent page is displayed.
 This is useful for design elements like side bars, jumbotrons or banners that should be the same for a page and its subpage.
 You can find all details of the :ref:`Page / backend layouts in the TSconfig reference <t3tsref:backend-layouts>`.

 When you make changes to the files of an extension it is usually necessary to flush all caches by hitting the button.